chrisotto6/cps212/README.md

 Example: 2000, 2004, and 2008 are leap years.
 1900 and 2100 are not leap years.

 Days in each month: January = 31, February = 28 or 29, March = 31, April = 30, May = 31, June = 30, July = 31, August = 31, September = 30, October = 31, November = 30, December = 31.

+## Week 12/13

+Design a class named Employee.
+The class should keep the following information in

+- Employee name
+- Employee number
+- Hire date

+Write one or more constructors and the appropriate accessor and mutator functions for the class.

+Next, write a class name ProductionWorker that is derived from the Employee class.
+The ProductionWorker class should have member variables to hold the following information:

+- Shift (an integer)
+- Hourly pay rate (a double)

+The workday is divided into two shifts:  day and night.
+The shift variable will hold an integer value representing the shift that the employee works.
+The day shift is shift 1, and the night shift is shift 2.
+Write one or more constructors and the appropriate accessor and mutator functions for the class.
+Demonstrate the classes by writing a program that uses a ProductionWorker object.